Universal bound on microwave dissipation in superconducting circuits

 \subsubsection{Quasiparticle Density of States}

-One of the key quantities for understanding quasiparticle-induced dissipation is the quasiparticle density of states per spin projection, \( \nu(E) \).
-It is well known~\citep{DeGraaf20,Larkin72,Skvortsov13} that \( \nu(E) \) in a conventional superconductor -- either clean (\( l \gg \xi_0 \)) or moderately disordered (\( \xi_0 \gg l \gg \lambda_F \), with $\lambda_F$ the Fermi wavelength) -- consists of two components (see Supplementary Materials Fig.~\ref{fig:qp_dissip-mechanisms}\textbf{a}):
+One of the key quantities for understanding quasiparticle-induced dissipation is the quasiparticle DoS per spin projection $\nu(E)$.
+It is well known~\citep{DeGraaf20,Larkin72,Skvortsov13} that $\nu(E)$ in a conventional superconductor--- either clean ($l\gg\xi=\hbar v_{F}/(\pi\Delta_{0})$, where $v_{F}$ is the Fermi velocity) or moderately dirty ($\xi=\sqrt{D\hbar/(2\Delta_{0})}\gg l\gg\lambda_{F}$, where $D=v_{F}l/3$ is the diffusion coefficient, and $\lambda_{F}$ is the Fermi wave length) consists of two parts (see Supplementary Material Fig.~\ref{fig:qp_dissip-mechanisms}\textbf{a}):

-\emph{i)}~A sharp BCS peak, \( \nu_{\text{bulk}}(E) \), associated with the spectrum of \emph{delocalized} quasiparticle states.
-This part of the density of states ends at the mobility edge \( E_g \), which lies slightly below the bulk superconducting order parameter \( \Delta_0 \).
-Both the difference \( \Delta_0 - E_g \) and the finite broadening of the BCS peak originate from nonmagnetic impurity scattering~\citep{Larkin72}.
+\emph{i)}~A sharp BCS peak, $\nu_{\text{bulk}}(E)$, associated with the spectrum of \emph{delocalized} quasiparticle states.
+This part of the DoS ends at the mobility edge $E_{g}$, which lies slightly below the bulk superconducting order parameter $\Delta_{0}$.
+Both the difference $\varepsilon_{g}=\Delta_{0}-E_{g}$ and the finite broadening of the BCS peak originate from nonmagnetic impurity scattering~\citep{Larkin72}.

-\emph{ii)}~A rapidly decaying tail of \emph{localized} states \( \nu_{\text{loc}}(E < E_g) \), arising from rare spatial regions where disorder suppresses the superconducting order parameter locally, forming shallow potential wells with bound states that can trap quasiparticles.
-The characteristic spatial extent \( r_{\text{loc}}(E) \) of such states and their corresponding density of states \( \nu_{\text{loc}}(E) \) are given, for the clean (\( \xi_0 \ll l \)) and dirty (\( \xi_0 \gg l \)) limits respectively~\citep{DeGraaf20,Bespalov16}, by: \begin{widetext}
+\emph{ii)}~A rapidly decaying tail of \emph{localized} states $\nu_{\text{loc}}(E<E_{g})$, arising from rare spatial regions where disorder suppresses the superconducting order parameter locally, forming shallow potential wells with bound states that can trap quasiparticles.
+The characteristic spatial extent $r_{\text{loc}}(E)$ of such states and their corresponding DoS $\nu_{\text{loc}}(E)$ are given, for the clean ($\xi\ll l$) and dirty ($\xi\gg l$) limits respectively~\citep{DeGraaf20,Skvortsov13,Bespalov16,Fischer2025}, by:

-\end{widetext} where \( \varepsilon = E_g - E \ll \Delta_0 \) is the energy distance to the mobility edge, and \( \varepsilon_T \) characterizes the energy scale of the tail, which depends on the degree of disorder and other material parameters.